Jasmine Paolini: Rivalries

 Paolini has forged rivalries with several top players on the WTA Tour as well as with fellow Italians.
-Her matches against major champions and established top-10 players have become key markers in her rise, with some encounters seen as among the highlights of her career.

-Against Aryna Sabalenka, Paolini has played seven times, trailing 2–5.
+Her matches against major champions and established top 10 players have become key markers in her rise, with some encounters seen as among the highlights of her career.
+Against Aryna Sabalenka, the Italian has played eight times, trailing 2–6.
 Their encounters have often come deep in tournaments, including the Stuttgart Open quarterfinal, where Sabalenka prevailed in straight sets.
 Both of Paolini’s wins came on clay, reflecting her comfort on slower surfaces against the Belarusian’s power.
 Paolini has faced Iga Świątek seven times, losing first six meetings.
 They played in 2024 the 2024 French Open final.
-The latest clash came at Jasmine Paolini defeating Iga Świątek in straight sets, 6–1, 6–2, in the quarterfinals of the Master 1000 2025 Wuhan Open.
+The latest clash came at the Italian defeating Świątek in straight sets, 6–1, 6–2, in the quarterfinals of the Master 1000 2025 Wuhan Open.
 The rivalry highlights Świątek’s dominance from the baseline against Paolini’s counterpunching game.

-Paolini and Elena Rybakina have met four times, with the head-to-head tied 2–2.
-Their most significant encounter came at the 2024 French Open quarterfinal, where Paolini scored one of the biggest wins of her career by defeating Rybakina in three sets to reach her first major semifinal.

-Against Caroline Garcia, Paolini leads 5–3 in their eight meetings.
-Paolini most recently defeated Garcia at the 2025 Qatar Ladies Open second round, winning 6–3, 6–4, extending her strong record in this rivalry.

-Paolini has played Coco Gauff five times and leads the series 3–2.
+Paolini and Elena Rybakina have met six times, with the head-to-head tied 3–3.
+Their most significant encounter came at the 2024 French Open quarterfinal, where the Italian scored one of the biggest wins of her career by defeating Rybakina in three sets to reach her first major semifinal.
+Against former Top-5 Caroline Garcia, the French won their head-to-head, 5–3, in their eight meetings.
+Last time the Italian defeated Garcia was at the 2025 Qatar Ladies Open second round in straight sets, 6–3, 6–4.
+Paolini has played Coco Gauff seven times and the American leads the series 4–3.
 Their most notable clash came in the Italian Open final, where Paolini defeated Gauff to win the biggest title of her career in front of a home crowd.

 Her rivalry with Daria Kasatkina is evenly balanced at 3–3 after six meetings.
 The most recent contest came at the Eastbourne International, where Kasatkina rallied from a set down to defeat Paolini in three sets.
 Paolini and Ons Jabeur have met six times, with the head-to-head tied at 3–3.
 Their rivalry produced one of Paolini’s career highlights at the 2024 Wimbledon semifinals, where she came from behind to defeat Jabeur and advance to her first major final.
 Among Italians, Paolini has shared a rivalry with Martina Trevisan, meeting seven times with Paolini leading 5–2.
 Their encounters have often come at WTA events and Fed Cup ties, symbolizing the growing depth of Italian women’s tennis.

 Career statistics

 Performance timelines

-Current through the 2025 Wimbledon Championships.
+Current through the 2026 French Open.